Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/price_optimization.md

 +++

 Knowing how the price of an avocado affects the demand, how can we set the optimal avocado price?
 We don't want to set the price too high, since that could drive demand and sales down.
-At the same time, setting the price too low could be sub-optimal when maximizing revenue.
+At the same time, setting the price too low could be suboptimal when maximizing revenue.
 So what is the sweet spot?

 On the distribution logistics, we want to make sure that there are enough avocados across the regions.
 We can address these considerations in a mathematical optimization model.
 An optimization model finds the **best solution** according to an **objective function** such that the solution satisfies a set of **constraints**.